n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 #### 3.9: half ####

-The `half` feature replaces "_consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.
+The `half` feature replaces "_Consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.
 There are four exceptions to the default behavior, for which the shaping engine must test: